leomil72/superclass/README.md

 print(myDog:isInstanceOf(Dog))     --> true
 print(myDog:isInstanceOf(Animal))  --> true
 ```
-See ''main.lua'' for a more complete example.
+See `main.lua` for a more complete example.

 ### 🎮 Use with LÖVE2D
 ```lua